OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 Deploying database updates only requires a connection string to the database server, and database you're working with.
 Workers help perform database deployments without having to install additional software on the database server.

 ### API or Web service calls
-Workers are perfect for calling APIs or a Web service that don’t need a target to run on.
+Workers are perfect for calling APIs, or a Web service that doesn’t need a target to run on.
 Examples include:

 - Slack notifications
 - Microsoft Teams messages